A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar menu.

 You will notice a ‘Links’ widget in the Available Widgets section …

-(Link widget settings)
+(Link widget - settings)

-(Add multiple link widgets to your widget bars)
+(Add multiple link widgets to your sidebar)

-You can select a link category …
+Select a link category to display specific links …

 (Link widget options – Select Link Category)

-(Link widget options – Sort by options)
+(Link widget options – Sorting options)